Skip to main content

 Whilst the majority of information you provide to us is mandatory, some of it is provided to us on a voluntary basis.
 When we do process this additional information, we will ensure that we ask for your consent to process this.

-Where The Better Health Generation Limited (TBHG) shares data with a third party who undertakes work for TBHG, TBHG requires that the sharing is undertaken under contract and is subject to a data sharing agreement, specifying the secure management of the data.
+Where The Better Health Generation Limited (TBHG) shares data with a third party who undertakes work for TBHG, TBHG requires that the sharing is undertaken under contract and is subject to a Service Level Agreement, specifying the secure management of the data.

 Data might also be shared with other bodies, for the purposes of those organisations fulfilling their own statutory purposes.
 Such sharing is undertaken using a standard data sharing agreement for specified legitimate and restricted purposes.